DeadmanXXXII/Gods-Eye/README.md

 Conclusion

 In summary, the proposed OSINT platform can effectively replicate many of the functionalities of a Security Operations Center, focusing on lateral movement detection, geolocation tracking, social media monitoring, and vulnerability scanning of web-connected devices.
-With proper automation, data management, and visualization, this platform can serve as a robust tool for security monitoring and intelligence gathering, mimicking the effects of Gods Eye from the fast amd the furious movie.
+With proper automation, data management, and visualization, this platform can serve as a robust tool for security monitoring and intelligence gathering, mimicking the effects of Gods Eye from the fast and the furious movie.